Best Breakfast In Asheville: Local Spots & Visitor Musts

 Tupelo Honey Cafe

-Famous for their fried chicken, Tupelo Honey is one of the most popular and “touristy” places for breakfast in Asheville.
+Famous for their fried chicken, Tupelo Honey is one of the most popular places for breakfast in Downtown Asheville.
 However, this doesn’t mean you should avoid them.
 They specialize in locally sourced Southern cuisine, and I enjoy their brunch cocktails.
 Select from avocado toast, eggs, biscuits, cauliflower, shrimp and grits, pancakes, and Brussels.
-Make advanced reservations, if you can.
-Tupelo Honey is a great stop for lunch too.
+Make advanced reservations if you can.

 Tupelo Honey Cafe | 12 College St, Asheville, NC 28801 | 1829 Hendersonville Rd, Asheville, NC 28803